zvovov/blog/_posts/2016-08-13-a-wild-python-package-appeared-tvsongs.md

 # Keyboard bashing began

 I didn't start with a goal to create a python package.
 Development began with a single .py file.
-Just a script that does the job.
+Just one script to do the job.

 The first commit sums up what I thought the job was initially.

 <script src="https://gist.github.com/zvovov/581d5ff1edf425544015b009d078295b.js"></script>

-I was aware of the TuneFind API, but I saw an opportunity to scrape the web, and I love me some web-scraping. ;)
+I was aware of the TuneFind API, but rather than using it, I seized an opportunity to scrape the web, and I love me some web-scraping. ;)

-So after storing tunefind's HTML response for a show [^2], beautifulsoup's services were called for.
+So after storing tunefind's HTML response for a show, [^2] locally, beautifulsoup's services were called for.

-Walking through the HTML tag jungle was getting murkier but I carried on anyway, cringing at how I would have change the code everytime tunefind decides to modify the UI, however slightly.
-I was beginning to come to terms with it.
+Walking through the HTML tag jungle was getting murkier but I carried on anyway.
+Meanwhile, the thought of changing the code everytime tunefind decided to alter the UI, however slightly, made me cringe.
+Still, I was beginning to come to terms with it.

 That was before I noticed this in the response.